25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 ## ECS Tasks Placement

-- When a task of type EC2 is launched, ECS must determine where to place it, with the constraints of CPU, memory, and available port.
+- When a task of type EC2 is launched, ECS must determine where to place it, with the constraints of CPU, memory, and available port
-- Similarly, when a service scales in, ECS needs to determine which task to terminate.
+- Similarly, when a service scales in, ECS needs to determine which task to terminate
 - To assist with this, you can define a task placement strategy and task placement constraints
 - Note: this is only for ECS with EC2, not for Fargate